- Why Learn German by Podcast?

 With German LingQ, you can listen to native German speakers talking about common topics, such as, spending the day at the beach or the zoo, going to a restaurant.
 You can listen to country profiles or conversations about the clocks changing.

-Their podcasts are specifically designed for beginners and intermediates, so you won’t feel left behind.
+Their podcasts are specifically designed for beginners and intermediates, so you won't feel left behind.
+That means you'll find them particularly useful if you're getting ready for GCSEs in German.

 As the name suggests, Survival Phrases German offer an excellent podcast series packed with all the essential travel phrases that you'll use in Germany.
 They offer extremely dynamic and educational podcasts that aim to give you all the essential knowledge for your travels in Germany, allowing you to enjoy yourself a lot more!